Kange2014/bed2wig/README.md

 Coordinates in bedGraph input are assumed to be 0-based (http://genome.ucsc.edu/goldenPath/help/bedgraph.html).

 Coordinates in wig output are 1-based (http://genome.ucsc.edu/goldenPath/help/wiggle.html).
+This wig file is consistent with HMMCopy readCounter output, thus it can be used directly in ichorCNA for ctDNA fraction estimation.

 ## Usage:
     bedgraph_to_wig.pl --bedgraph input.bedgraph --wig output.wig --step step_size [--compact]